Core Solutions Blog

 Higher Return on Investment

-An EHR system is an investment.
-If you're going to dedicate a considerable amount of your practice's resources to a platform, you want to ensure you get the best possible return.
+Implementing the best EHR for mental health, substance use disorders, and intellectual or developmental disabilities (IDD) is an investment.
+If you're going to dedicate a considerable amount of your practice's resources to a platform, you want to ensure you get the maximum return.
 Teaching your team how to use the platform effectively makes them more likely to leverage all its capabilities.

 Happier Team Members

-When your providers are confident using the EHR, they are less likely to feel overburdened by the demands placed on them.
-The happier your team members are, the more likely they will remain in the profession and at your practice.
+When your providers are confident using the EHR, they’re less likely to feel overburdened by the demands placed on them.
+The happier your team members are, the more likely they’ll remain in the profession and at your practice.

 Maximizing the EHR

 An EHR is so much more than an electronic medical records system.
-Implementing an EHR can revolutionize your practice, if your team members know how to use it.
+Implementing the best EHR for behavioral health can revolutionize your practice, if your team members know how to use it.
 With comprehensive training, your providers can leverage every feature of the EHR, saving your practice time and money and strengthening your client relationships.

 EHR Training Strategies